-- ☐ The student must have officially withdrawn from the University. - ☐ Fees are nonrefundable. - ☐ Tuition is charged based upon the highest number of credits during the term and will be charged according to the chart below based upon the date the withdrawal paperwork is submitted:
+- ☐ The student must have officially withdrawn from the University.

+- ☐ Fees are nonrefundable.

+- ☐ Tuition is charged based upon the highest number of credits during the term and will be charged according to the chart below based upon the date the withdrawal paperwork is submitted:

-2.5% Per day during the first week of classe
+- 12.5% During first week of classes

-25.0% During second week of classes
+- 25.0% During second week of classes

-37.5% During third week of classes
+- 37.5% During third week of classes

-50.0% During fourth week of classes
+- 50.0% During fourth week of classes

-62.5% During fifth week of classes
+- 62.5% During fifth week of classes

-75.0% During sixth week of classes 87.5% During seventh week of classes
+- 75.0% During sixth week of classes

+- 87.5% During seventh week of classes

-100.0% After seventh week of classes
+- 100.0% After seventh week of classes